- Superlative exhaust sounds

 Aston Martin Vantage performance

-The standard V8 Vantage hangs on to its 4.7-liter V-8, pegged at 420 horsepower and 346 pound-feet of torque in base trim, lifted to 430 horsepower and 361 pound-feet of torque in the V8 Vantage S. Transmissions are a six-speed manual or a seven-speed, automated manual.
-The V8 Vantage S manages the 60-mph run in 4.3 seconds with a maximum speed of 190 mph, while the standard V8 Vantage takes 4.9 seconds and tops out at 180 mph.
+The V8 Vantage hangs on to its 4.7-liter V-8, pegged at 420 hp and 346 lb-ft of torque in standard trim, lifted to 430 hp and 361 lb-ft of torque in the V8 Vantage S and in the lowest-priced V8 Vantage GT.
+Transmissions are a 6-speed manual or the 7-speed automated manual.
+Oddly, the lowest priced V8 model is the fastest, as the V8 Vantage GT vaults from 0 to 60 mph in 4.6 seconds, while the V8 Vantage S does it in 4.8 seconds, and the V8 Vantage takes 4.9 seconds.
+The S and GT top out at 190 mph while the V8 Vantage maxes out at 180 mph.

 Aston Martin Vantage comfort and features